cubicsoftworks/cubicsoftworks/README.md

-## Cubic Softworks Inc.
+## Photon Technology

-The main repository for Cubic Softworks.
+This repository holds the source code for Photon Technology.

 ## For developers